 Your Friend in Reykjavik loves to swim and wants to share our Icelandic culture of community swimming pools with you!
-Join us on a walking tour and ask us where our favorite sundlaug (swimming pool) is!
+Join us on a walking tour and ask where our favourite sundlaug (swimming pool) is!

 Swim all year round in Iceland

 With the Greenland sea on one side and the North Atlantic Ocean on the other, the average water temperatures range from around 52°F (11°C) down to around 39°F (4°C).
-So you could imagine that swimming in the ocean is a big no for most, if not all of the year.
-Not without some serious protection!
+So you could imagine that swimming in the ocean is a big no for most.
+At least not without some serious protection!

 Luckily, there are plenty of hot springs and heated pools.
-While there are records of pools being built going back to the 13th century, the oldest public swimming pools date back to around a hundred years ago, which is still pretty impressive!
-And because of the year-round geothermal volcanic energy providing the heat, our pools are open all year round, no matter what the weather is.
+While there are records of pools being built from the 13th century, the oldest public swimming pools date back to around a hundred years ago, which is still pretty impressive!
+And because of the year-round geothermal volcanic energy providing the heat, our pools are open all year round, no matter the weather.

 Swimming pools in Iceland are for more than just laps.

 Community swimming pools in Iceland definitely emphasize “community.”
 Of course, there’s a pool for doing laps, sometimes two, but you often can also find hot tubs, steam or cold baths, and jacuzzis.
-For the kids, there are wading pools and sometimes playground-like pools with awesome waterslides!
+There are wading pools and sometimes playground-like pools with awesome waterslides for the kids!
 In some spots, like the famous Blue Lagoon, you can even enjoy a soothing treatment from the mineral-rich mud.

 So, you can get your exercise with a few laps or relax in a hot tub and join in the social scene.
-You may find yourself in a heated (pun intended!) discussion about sport or the weather!
-If there’s one truly “local” experience, then this would be it!
+You may find yourself in a heated (pun intended!) discussion about sports or the weather!
+If there’s one truly “local” experience, this would be it!

 Some tips before you take a dip!

 All the pools are kept extraordinarily clean and hygienic because everyone respects some fundamental rules.
-First and foremost, you and your bathing suit must be clean before you enter the water.
-That means you change into your suit after showering thoroughly in the changing room.
-You’ve got to strip naked — showering with your swimsuit on is frowned upon, to say the least!
+First and foremost, you and your bathing suit must be clean before entering the water.
+After showering thoroughly, you change into your swimsuit.
+You’ve got to strip naked — showering with your swimsuit on is frowned upon (and not allowed), to say the least!

 There may not be much privacy, but everyone is used to this, so there’s no reason for you to be shy!
-Other rules include no phones or cameras (there are lockers provided) and no shoes.
+Other rules include no phones or cameras (lockers are provided) and no shoes.

-And to complete the experience, don’t forget to stop for a bite afterward.
+And to complete the experience, don’t forget to stop for a bite afterwards.
 There’s usually a hot dog stand or ice cream shop not far away!

 There is also always the option to enjoy a food experience after the swim.